jeubanks/hubitat-mqtt-bridge/README.md

     # host: mqtt:///m10.cloudmqtt.com:19427

     # Preface for the topics $PREFACE/$DEVICE_NAME/$PROPERTY
-    preface: smartthings
+    preface: hubitat

-    # The write and read suffixes need to be different to be able to differentiate when state comes from SmartThings or when its coming from the physical device/application
+    # The write and read suffixes need to be different to be able
+    # to differentiate when state comes from Hubitat Elevation or
+    # when its coming from the physical device/application

-    # Suffix for the topics that receive state from SmartThings $PREFACE/$DEVICE_NAME/$PROPERTY/$STATE_READ_SUFFIX
+    # Suffix for the topics that receive state from Hubitat Elevation $PREFACE/$DEVICE_NAME/$PROPERTY/$STATE_READ_SUFFIX
-    # Your physical device or application should subscribe to this topic to get updated status from SmartThings
+    # Your physical device or application should subscribe to this topic to get updated status from Hubitat Elevation
     # state_read_suffix: state

-    # Suffix for the topics to send state back to SmartThings $PREFACE/$DEVICE_NAME/$PROPERTY/$STATE_WRITE_SUFFIX
+    # Suffix for the topics to send state back to Hubitat Elevation $PREFACE/$DEVICE_NAME/$PROPERTY/$STATE_WRITE_SUFFIX
-    # your physical device or application should write to this topic to update the state of SmartThings devices that support setStatus
+    # your physical device or application should write to this topic to update the state of Hubitat Elevation devices that support setStatus
     # state_write_suffix: set_state

     # Suffix for the command topics $PREFACE/$DEVICE_NAME/$PROPERTY/$COMMAND_SUFFIX